python/cpython/Doc/library/os.rst

 File Object Creation
 --------------------

 These functions create new :term:`file objects <file object>`.
-(See also :func:`open`.)
+(See also :func:`~os.open` for opening file descriptors.)

 .. function:: fdopen(fd, *args, **kwargs)

    Return an open file object connected to the file descriptor *fd*.
-   This is an alias of :func:`open` and accepts the same arguments.
+This is an alias of the :func:`open` built-in function and accepts the same arguments.
    The only difference is that the first argument of :func:`fdopen` must always be an integer.

 .. _os-fd-ops: